ssokolow/quicktile/docs/installation.rst

     properly ignore system-provided dependencies, follow the instructions in the `Removal`_ section and then try again.

-B. :file:`install.sh` from a local folder
+C. :file:`install.sh` from a local folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Advantages:**